ebd622/fe-samples/routing/README.md

     <router-outlet></router-outlet>
   </div>
 ```
-This is how we can implement child routing nested routes with `children` property
+This is how we can implement child routing nested routes with `children` property which holds all the nested routes.